zostera/django-bootstrap4/README.md

 The goal of this project is to seamlessly blend Django and Bootstrap 4.

-## Roadmap
+## Maintenance Mode

 Bootstrap 4 has been superseded by Bootstrap 5.
-As a result, this package is now in maintenance mode and will only receive bug fixes and security updates.
+As a result, this package is now in **maintenance mode** and will only receive bug fixes and security updates.
 No new features or enhancements will be added.
 We recommend that new projects use Bootstrap 5 and encourage existing projects to consider migrating when feasible.

 For Bootstrap 5, please refer to our dedicated package: [django-bootstrap5](https://github.com/zostera/django-bootstrap5).